needle-mirror/com.unity.polyspatial.visionos/Documentation~/Glossary.md

 - **Exclusive Mode**: Refers to the runtime behavior where an app is the only active and visible application

 - **Shared Mode**: Refers to the runtime behavior where other apps may be active and/or visible

+- **Immersion Style**: Defines the behavior of fully immersive content when using a `VolumeCamera` whose output mode is `Unbounded` or `VR`.
+This can be set at build time under `Project Settings > XR Plug-in Management > Apple visionOS`.
+There are two settings for Immersion Style, one for MR and one for VR, and they can be set independently.
+See [Apple's documentation](https://developer.apple.com/documentation/swiftui/immersionstyle) for more information.
+The options for Immersion Style are:
+    - Automatic: The default immersion style.
+It is equivalent to to Mixed.
+    - Full: Displays unbounded content that completely replaces passthrough.
+    - Mixed: Displays unbounded content mixed with passthrough.
+    - Progressive: Displays unbounded content that partially replaces passthrough.